Inertia Driven® System

 Near the end of the recoil cycle, chamber pressure drops to a safe level.
 The gun’s rearward motion slows.
 The heavy inertia spring then thrusts the bolt assembly rearward.
 That action unlocks the rotating bolt head, extracting the spent shell from the chamber and pulling it against the ejector.

 Step 4 Ejection

-As the empty shell exits the receiver, the energy of the moving bolt assembly re-cocks the hammer and compresses the recoil spring in the butt stock.
+As the empty shell exits the receiver, the energy of the moving bolt assembly re-cocks the hammer and compresses the recoil spring on the magazine tube.
 The recoil spring then thrusts the bolt assembly forward.
 This action lifts the oncoming shell into position and chambers a fresh cartridge.
 Within a fraction of a second, the gun is ready to fire again.

 The proven inertia bolt assembly is different from traditional gas-operated systems.
 The Inertia Driven® system keeps a gun’s action cleaner.
 That’s because gas and burnt powder are expelled through the barrel and are not used to cycle the action.